 Uncontrolled and recurring seizures characterize this neurological disorder in dogs.
 Epileptic dogs may or may not lose consciousness during these seizures which are sometimes caused by the presence of toxins in your pet’s blood, genetic abnormalities, brain tumors, etc.

-As concerning as cancer is for humans, it’s also a very serious issue with dogs.
+As concerning as cancer is for humans, it’s also a severe issue with dogs.
 And the Husky and German Shepherd Mix isn’t safe from this.
 They can develop a variety of cancer types which could either be removed through surgery or chemotherapy.

 Other complications you should look out for with your Gerberian Shepsky include, cataracts, hip or elbow dysplasia, and digestive issues.

-Paying attention to the health and care of your Husky German Shepherd Mix will ensure they are always strong and full of life.
+Paying attention to the health and care of your Husky German Shepherd Mix will ensure they are always active and full of life.

 Exercise and Training Needs: